Global Progress

 (b) FFI calculations.

-Percentage of industrially milled maize that is fortified, adjusted for opportunity - 2022
+Percentage of fortified maize flour, adjusted for opportunity - 2023

 Maize Availability and Fortification Legislation - July 2020